We've independently reviewed this article to make sure it's as accurate as we can make it.

 This is arguably the most important part of your water heater

-Gas heaters use fire, steam and pressure to bring your water to the temperature of your choosing, but what happens to all pressure afterwards?
+Gas heaters use fire and pressure to bring your water to the temperature of your choosing, but what happens to all pressure afterwards?

 These appliances are built with little devices called pressure relief valves, which, as you can probably guess, are responsible for releasing the excessive build up and keeping your water heater from exploding.

-When this valve is obstructed, corroded or compromised in any way, your water heater becomes unable to dissipate the accumulated steam and pressure, causing your water to get extremely hot.
+When this valve is obstructed, corroded or compromised in any way, your water heater becomes unable to dissipate the accumulated pressure, causing your water to get extremely hot.

 When your pressure relief valve is blocked, water temperature should be the least of your worries.
 If you suspect this to be the issue, it is extremely important that you turn your water heater off immediately, as failing to do so could put you and your family in a very dangerous situation.